AltspaceVR/helmets/README.md

 ## Controls

 These are the controls that appear at the end of the list.
-You attach something by clicking on the preview object.
+Users attach an object to themselves by clicking on the preview object.
 The preview object has an invisible cube.

 * (click on an item) - attach
 * X Button - unattach